i-snake-z/vitagamedir/README.md

-# Instalation
+# Installation
 Just download and execute the vitagamedir.exe (windows defender may not like it) Another way to run it, is installing python on your pc and execute vitagamedir.py may work with linux!

 # Change log